Secondary Summer School

 Option 1: Southern Lehigh School District In-Person Summer School - Made possible by COVID-19 relief funds, Southern Lehigh School District is able to offer a limited selection of SLSD courses for summer school and credit recovery in Summer 2021.
 Taught in-person, at the Southern Lehigh High School, these courses will be condensed into 66 instructional hours for 1 credit courses and 33 hours for ½ credit courses.
 66 instructional hours for middle school courses.
 This SLSD Summer School option includes both in-person learning and homework.
 Lunches will be available, as well as transportation (if needed).
 There is no cost to families.

 Option 2: eLearn21 Virtual Summer Learning Academy with In-Person Support - Made possible by COVID-19 relief funds, Southern Lehigh School District is able to offer eLearn21 courses along with in-person support for summer school and credit recovery in Summer 2021. eLearn21 is the Carbon Lehigh Intermediate Unit’s Virtual Learning Program.
 Students choosing this option will complete self-paced, asynchronous, online courses.
 However, students choosing this option MUST also physically report to the High School for 2.5 hours a day for four weeks per course.
 During that time, a tutor will be available to support students and monitor course completion.
 Additional time outside of the classroom may be needed to complete an entire eLearn21 course.
 Lunches will be available, as well as transportation (if needed).
 There is no cost to families.
+Please review the orientation video prior to starting.

 Option 3: eLearn21 Virtual Summer Learning Academy - As in previous years, eLearn21 will continue to be offered for summer school and credit recovery in Summer 2021. eLearn21 is the Carbon Lehigh Intermediate Unit’s Virtual Learning Program.
 Students choosing this option will complete self-paced, asynchronous, online courses.
 The cost for enrollment in the course(s) may apply.
+Please review the orientation video prior to starting.

 If you have questions regarding the Secondary Summer School options, please reach out to Maggy Michel via email firstname.lastname@example.org.
 If you have questons specific to your child's grades or circumstances, please reach out to your child's guidance counselor.